mukrohin/Connect-Four/comms.md

 v0.03
 - Descending diagonal has been implemented to the checkForWinner method
 - Diagonal win conditions have not been completely tested yet
+- Assuming my method works correctly, we should move on to finding a way for players to alternate turns and implementing the scanner